Earthquake and Retrofit Terms Glossary

 Siding - The finish covering of the outside wall of a frame building.
 It may be made of horizontal weatherboards, vertical boards and battens, shingles, or other material.

-Sill Plate - A horizontal member, or board, laid directly on top of the foundation, to which the cripple wall, or first floor of the building, is connected.
+Sill plate - A horizontal member, or board, laid directly on top of the foundation, to which the cripple wall, or first floor of the building, is connected.

 Soft Story - A structure where the first floor is substantially weaker and more flexible than the stories above it due to large openings in the walls or very tall stories.
 This type of house typically requires an engineered solution due to cripple walls that are over 4 feet and/or wide garage door openings.